jona799t/freeoguessr/README.md

 A free world guesser using no api keys with coverage for most countries in the world.

 ## Progress
 Street view is visible on all services.
-The map/guessing is not done yet.
+The map/guessing works on Google Maps and Yandex Maps.
 Multiplayer could also be a fun thing to add.
 | Service     | Why?                          | Progress                                                      |
 |-------------|-------------------------------|---------------------------------------------------------------|